neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 It consists of a **Privilege Type**, a **unique name** and a **matcher expression** defining which things should be protected by this target.

 The privilege type defines the nature of the element to protect.
 This could be the execution of a certain action in your system, the retrieval of objects from the database, or any other kind of action you want to supervise in your application.
 The following example defines a Privilege Target for the ``MethodPrivilege`` type to protect the execution of some methods.

 *Example: privilege target definition in the Policy.yaml file*

 .. code-block:: yaml

     privilegeTargets:

        'TYPO3\Flow\Security\Authorization\Privilege\Method\MethodPrivilege':

          'Acme.MyPackage:RestrictedController.customerAction':
            matcher: 'method(Acme\MyPackage\Controller\RestrictedController->customerAction())'

           'Acme.MyPackage:RestrictedController.adminAction':
            matcher: 'method(Acme\MyPackage\Controller\RestrictedController->adminAction())'

          'Acme.MyPackage:editOwnPost':
            matcher: 'method(Acme\MyPackage\Controller\PostController->editAction(post.owner == current.userService.currentUser))'

-Privilege targets are defined in the ``Policy.yaml`` file of your package and are grouped by their respective types, which are define by the fully qualified classname of the privilege type to be used (e.g. ``TYPO3\Flow\Security\Authorization\Privilege\Method\MethodPrivilege``).
+Privilege targets are defined in the ``Policy.yaml`` file of your package and are grouped by their respective types, which are define by the fully qualified classname of the privilege type to be used (e.g.
+``TYPO3\Flow\Security\Authorization\Privilege\Method\MethodPrivilege``).
 Besides the type each privilege target is given a unique name [#]_ and a so called matcher expression, which would be a pointcut expression in case of the Method Privilege.

 .. note:

   Practically a pointcut expression is a regular expression that matches on certain methods.
-	There are more pointcut expressions you can use to describe the methods addressed by a specific resource, the whole syntax is described in detail in the chapter about AOP.
+  There are more pointcut expressions you can use to describe the methods addressed by a specific privilege target, the whole syntax is described in detail in the chapter about AOP.

 Looking back to the example above, there are three privilege targets defined, matching different methods, which should be protected.
 You even can use runtime evaluations to specify method arguments, which have to match when the method is called.

 *Roles and privileges*

 In the section about authentication roles have been introduced.
-A role are attached to a user's security context by the authentication system, to determine which privileges should be granted to her.
+Roles are attached to a user's security context by the authentication system, to determine which privileges should be granted to her.
 I.e. the access rights of a user are decoupled from the user object itself, making it a lot more flexible, if you want to change them.
 In TYPO3 Flow roles are defined in the